Moving justice and racial and gender equity decisively from aspiration to action

 - Dismantle barriers within all AIA systems: governance, honors and awards, internal policies, vendor selection, hiring/retention, and any business practice that intentionally or unintentionally contributes to injustice and exclusion (policies, practices and programs).

-- Expand inclusiveness and diversity within the profession through K-12 and higher education engagements and advocating for effective pathways into the profession.
+- Expand inclusiveness and diversity within the profession through K-12 and higher education engagements and advocate for effective pathways into the profession.
 Expand the participation of racially and ethnically diverse populations, women and other underrepresented groups.

 - Ensure alignment with AIA 2021-2025 strategic plan.